danieltan1517/teh_tarik/phase2/README.md

 ### ?
 Operator

 The `?` operator is an error propagation operation.
 If result of the operation causes an error, the execution of the program stops and the error value is returned.
+If the result is not an error, the `?` operator unwraps the `Result` or `Option` automatically for you.
 This technique can simplify the error handling code in Rust.

 ### Simple Parsing Expression Exercise